Derbyshire countryside

 Additional Voluntary Contributions (AVCs)

-An AVC fund that is linked to an LGPS deferred benefit can in most cases be transferred out on its own.
+An AVC fund that is linked to an LGPS deferred benefit can be transferred out on its own in most cases.
 When you transfer out LGPS benefits however, the AVC fund must be transferred with it.

 Pension scams